WordPress/gutenberg/packages/scripts/README.md

 ### `build`

 Transforms your code according the configuration provided so it's ready for production and optimized for the best performance.
-It uses [webpack](https://webpack.js.org/) behind the scenes.
-It'll lookup for a webpack config in the top-level directory of your package and will use it if it finds one.
-If none is found, it'll use the default config bundled within `@wordpress/scripts` packages.
-Learn more in the [webpack config](#webpack-config) section.
+The entry point for your project's code should be located inside `src/index.js` file.
+The output generated will be written to `build/index.js` file.
+It's similar to [start](#start) script which is better suited for development phase.

 _Example:_